merethan/zoom-H4n-recovery/README.md

 How to do it exactly is beyond the scope of this document.
 Use 'dd' on Linux, Disk Utility on your Mac, or something like Clonezilla on your Windows machine.
 Read up on how to do it online or ask a savvy friend.
 It not really matter how, so long you end up with a disk image of the first (and only) partition.
 * Of course an image of the entire disk also works, but that means you'll have to factor in the offset of the filesystem in your image during every calculation & operation coming up later, as the filesystem not starts at byte zero.
 Cutting off the leading part holding the disk label later such the filesystem is at byte 0 again is also an option of course.

+If your image does include the disk label & MBR and all that jazz as copied from the SD card, the offset of the partition from the start of the disk (meaning when it is prefixed with a partition label) is 4194kB, being byte 4194304 when FAT32 is used.
+On smaller disks (2GB and under) the H4n firmware uses FAT16 to maximise effective use of the storage medium, with an offset of 127kB, being byte 127488 into the disk.

 Now we have an image of the entire partition, we can go look for our lost recording.
 Turns out it is very hard to write a computer program for reliably doing this, yet your brain can do with relative ease.
 A polular line editor for working on audio is Audacity.
 There's plenty file formats it can load & view, the most important feature for us now is its ability to load raw data.
 In the File menu, go to import, raw data and select your image file holding the entire first partition of the SD-card.

 For importing raw data we have to set how Audacity is to interpret the raw data in our file.
 Once you have selected the file a window pops up: